Fisheries Society of Bangladesh

 The Fisheries Society of Bangladesh (FSB) is the oldest and the largest non-profit scientific society for fisheries professionals in Bangladesh.
 Established in 1977, the society serves as a platform for professionals, educators and researchers in the fisheries and aquaculture sector to collaborate, share knowledge and contribute to the sustainable development of the sector in the country.
 The FSB also collaborates with government agencies, academic institutions and international organizations to promote sustainable practices and capacity-building initiatives.

-Membership in the society offers a host of benefits to fisheries professionals, educators and researchers.
-Open to individuals holding a degree or diploma in any branch of fisheries science or those engaged in fisheries-related research, education and development activities within the fisheries sector in Bangladesh, the society creates a vibrant community dedicated to advancing fisheries science and practices.
-However, membership is restricted to Bangladesh citizens, and foreigners are not eligible to join the society.
+Membership in the Fisheries Society of Bangladesh (FSB) provides various resources for fisheries professionals, educators, and researchers.
+Individuals holding a degree or diploma in any branch of fisheries science, or those involved in fisheries research, education, and development in Bangladesh, are eligible to join.
+This society functions as a platform for advancing fisheries science and practices within the country.
+Membership is available to citizens of Bangladesh; foreign nationals are generally not eligible for membership.

 One of the key benefits of FSB membership is access to a vast network of fisheries professionals from diverse backgrounds.
 This network enables members to share knowledge, collaborate on research projects and develop innovative solution to challenges faced by the sector.
 Regularly organized seminars, workshops and conferences (FSB2019 Biennial, FSB2021 2nd Biennial, FSB2023 3rd Biennial Conference provide members with opportunities to stay updated on the latest advancements in fisheries science and technology.
 The FSB actively fosters professional growth and provides members with opportunities for networking, capacity building and collaboration on national and international levels.
 FSB membership also opens doors to publish in society's journal (Bangladesh Journal of Fisheries), allowing members to share their findings and gain recognition for their works.
 Members receive access to a repository of resources, including research papers, reports and case studies which serve as valuable tools for education and practical applications.

 Late National Professor A. K. M. Aminul Haque was the founding president of the society.
 Its president from 2017 to 2018 was Muhammad Shahidul Haq of Bangladesh Agricultural University (BAU).
 Md.
 Abul Mansur of BAU is the current president of the society.